Setting up imports

 The first URL to return a valid register.json will be used.

 Sometimes, a remote repository may not be available publicly (e.g., for security reasons).
-In that case, repository-URL-to-local-path mappings can be added inside an imports-mappings object in a bblocks-config-local.yml file:
+In that case, URL-to-local-path mappings can be added inside an url-mappings object in a bblocks-config-local.yml file, like so: